 The Company has three non-qualified compensation plans, entitled the Baird Capital Participation Plan (BCPP), the Baird FADCP and the Baird Long Term Incentive Plan (LTIP).
 The BCPP no longer grants awards and all balances in the BCPP Plan are fully vested.
 For services performed, the FADCP and LTIP grant awards to certain associates.
 The awards, which vest after seven years, are expensed at the date of grant as no future services are required, subject to continued employment.
-The balance payable to associates under the above plans was \$137,914 and \$115,558 as of December 31, 2019 and 2018, respectively, and is included in Accounts Payable, Accrued Expenses and Other Liabilities and Subordinated Liabilities on the Consolidated Statements of Financial Condition, of which approximately \$20,692 and \$18,395 is vested as of December 31, 2019 and 2018, respectively.
+The balance payable to associates under the above plans was \$167,708 as of December 31, 2020, of which \$82,870 is included in Subordinated Liabilities and \$84,838 is included in Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+Approximately \$16,597 is vested as of December 31, 2019, of which \$71,173 is included in Subordinated Liabilities and \$66,741 is included in Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+Approximately \$16,597 is vested as of December 31, 2019, of which \$71,173 is included in Subordinated Liabilities and \$66,741 is included in Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+Approximately \$16,597 is vested as of December 31, 2019, of which \$71,173 is included in Subordinated Liabilities and \$66,741 is included in Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+Approximately \$16,597 is vested as of December 31, 2019, of which \$71,173 is included in Subordinated Liabilities and \$66,741 is included in Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+Approximately \$20,692 is vested as of December 31, 2019.